-The First Minister, who will also discuss her long-standing admiration for Spark's books, will appear alongside authors Alexander McCall Smith and Ian Rankin, and actress Maureen Beattie, at the Usher Hall later this month.
+The First Minister will appear alongside author Alexander McCall Smith and Ian Rankin, and actress Maureen Beattie, at the Usher Hall later this month.

 Spark’s only play, Doctors of Philosophy, will be performed on stage for the first time since 1963 at the event, which is being staged by the Edinburgh International Book Festival.

 It has joined forces with the Royal Lyceum Theatre, whose artistic director David Greig will be directing extracts of Doctors of Philosophy, and publishers Birlinn, who are re-releasing all 22 of Spark’s novels.

 Although it has not been revealed what the First Minister has chosen to read, McCalll Smith will be performing a poem he has written specially for the occasion.

 The Usher Hall celebration is expected to be one of the highlights of a year-long programme of events marking the centenary of the Edinburgh-born author.
 Others include a major exhibition at the National Library of Scotland, which is largely drawn from the writer’s vast personal archives